 RPW Group received financial incentives for a $95-million apartment complex to be built on a parking lot across from an office building at 1133 Westchester Ave. on the I-287 office corridor.
 The complex will be comprised of three separate five-story buildings on a 20-acre site with a total of 303 apartments.
 The IDA gave the project preliminary approval of $1.82 million in sales tax exemptions.
 The project is expected to create 120 construction jobs and eight full-time jobs.

-3 WPD Apartments LLC received incentives from the IDA for its plans to demolish a 160,000-square-foot vacant office building at 3 Westchester Park Drive in Harrison and replace it with a five-story, two-building complex featuring 450 rental apartments.
+3 WPD Apartments LLC received incentives from the IDA for its plan to demolish a 160,000-square-foot vacant office building at 3 Westchester Park Drive in Harrison and replace it with a five-story, two-building complex featuring 450 rental apartments.
 The development, which represents a total private investment of $195 million, is projected to create 150 construction jobs.
-The applicant received a sales tax exemption of $5,402,000 and mortgage tax exemption of $1,168,000.
+The applicant received a sales tax exemption of $5,402,000 and a mortgage tax exemption of $1,168,000.